SpikeInterface/spikeextractors/README.md

 IX=si.NumpyInputExtractor(timeseries=timeseries,geom=geom,samplerate=samplerate)
 ```

-Now we can use the InputExtractor to retrieve data and information from the dataset with a variety of standard functions that are predefined in the InputExtractor base class.
+Now we can use the InputExtractor to retrieve data and information from the dataset with a variety of standard functions that are predefined in the NumpyInputExtractor base class.

 ```python
 print('Num. channels = {}'.format(IX.getNumChannels()))